How to Fix Bake element burnout on Whirlpool WFE550S0LZ (Electric Range)

 Step 1

-Unplug the range before doing anything else to eliminate shock risk from the 240V circuit.
+First things first, unplug the range to eliminate any shock risk from the 240V circuit.
 Open the oven door and closely inspect the bake element along the oven floor, looking for a visible burn hole, arc spot, or collapsed section — any of these confirms the element has failed rather than a control or wiring issue.
-A healthy element has no breaks or blistering, so even a small hole is definitive proof of failure.
+A healthy element has no breaks or blistering, so even a small hole indicates a definitive failure.

 Step 2